Quantile Graphical Models: Bayesian Approaches: Discussion

 \section{Discussion}

 The proposed approach offers a robust, non-Gaussian model as well as easily implementable algorithms for sparse graphical models.
-Even with large values of $P$ and relatively smaller value of $n$, it is possible to detect underlying connections where other existing methods may fail as shown in example 2 and in the analysis of the LUSC data set.
-In the protein network construction, we are able to establish the known signaling network with some newly discovered connections, which will be validated in our Bioinformatics Laboratory.
+Even with large values of $P$ and relatively smaller value of $n$, it is possible to detect underlying connections as shown in example 1 and in the analysis of the LUSC data set.
+In the protein network construction, we are able to establish the known signaling network with some newly discovered connections, which need to be validated.

-In this development, we prove the model estimation consistency and posterior concentration rate under both the true model and the misspecified model.
+In this development, we prove the density estimation and neighborhood selection consistency and posterior concentration rate under both the true model and the misspecified model.
 Under misspecified model the posterior concentration occurs around the minimum KL distance point from the true density and the set of proposed densities.
 From simulation examples where we do not assume any density structure in the data generating model, the proposed method performs well.
-In future, we will further investigate the model selection properties for each node and validate if the true model's posterior probability converges to one.
+In future, we will further investigate the model selection properties for each node and related convergence rate.